troccoloAndrea/simple_portfolio/README.md

 # simple_portfolio
-simple personle site in html and css for Start2Impact project
+simple personal site in html and css for Start2Impact project